m-lamonaca/programming-notes/Rust/Rust.md

 let mut buffer = String::new();

 io::stdin()  // read line from stdin
-    .readline(&mut buffer)  // put in into the string variable .expect("Error Message");  // in case of errors return an error message
+    .read_line(&mut buffer)  // put in into the string variable .expect("Error Message");  // in case of errors return an error message

 let var: i32 = buffer.trim().parse()  // returns a Result enum